vendor rebates accounting treatment

 Understanding Different Rebate Types

-Rebates come in many flavors, and understanding the different types is key to managing them effectively in your business's books.
+Rebates vary in type; knowing these differences is important for managing them well in your business's finances.
 Each type of rebate has rules for how and when it's applied, which can affect both the timing and the accounting treatment.

 Vendor Rebates